Save 30% on online shipping anywhere in Canada and the US!

-How Steel is Made
+How Steel is Made?

 Steel is completely recyclable and requires relatively little energy to produce.
 Due to the efforts of the steel industry, energy consumption and carbon dioxide emissions are less than half of what they were in the 1960s.
 This makes steel very environmentally friendly and sustainable.

-Products made of steel are too numerous to list here but include: railroads, oil and gas pipelines, skyscrapers, elevators, subways, bridges, automobiles, ships, knives and forks, razors and surgical instruments.
+Products made of steel are too numerous to list here, but include railroads, oil and gas pipelines, skyscrapers, elevators, subways, bridges, automobiles, ships, knives and forks, razors and surgical instruments.
 Steel is everywhere!

 The History of Iron

-Iron is the fourth most abundant element, making up more than 5% of the earth’s crust.
+Iron is the fourth most abundant element, making up more than 5% of the Earth’s crust.

 In the Middle Ages, a new type of iron was developed using higher temperatures.
 This was known as cast iron, which was harder than wrought iron but more brittle.